In a rush? The best grammar checker for most writers is Grammarly. In this article, we profile your options.

 Grammar Checker FAQs

-Who needs a spelling or grammar checker?
+Who needs a grammar checker?

 Is a grammar checker safe to use?